-Robynne is a Professor at the Institute for Public Policy and Governance at University of Technology Sydney.
+Robynne is a Professor of Practice and Director Indigenous Strategy at the Business School at the University of Technology Sydney.
 From 2015 – 2017 she was Deputy Aboriginal and Torres Strait Islander Social Justice Commissioner at the Australian Human Rights Commission.
 She is descended from the Wiradjuri people of central western NSW and has family connections in the NSW towns of Euabalong, Lake Cargelligo and Condobolin.
-Robynne is also a Trustee of the Australian Museum and chairs Westpac’s Indigenous Advisory Committee and is a member of Westpac’s Sustainability Council.
+Robynne is also a Trustee of the Australian Museum, chairs the Board of the Aboriginal Housing Office, chairs Westpac’s Indigenous Advisory Committee, is a member of Westpac’s Stakeholder Advisory Council.
 She has previously served on the boards of the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), the Arts Law Centre of Australia and Gadigal Information Services (incorporating Koori Radio).

 In 2013 Robynne was recognised in the not for profit category of AFR/ Westpac’s 100 Women of Influence awards.